willwhitney/reprieve/readme.md

 We encourage anyone working on representation learning to bring their representations and datasets and use this library for evaluation and benchmarking.
 Don't settle for evaluating with linear probes or few-shot fine-tuning!

+If you run into any problems, please file an issue!
+I'm happy to help get things working and learn how to make Reprieve better.

 ## Features